 So we add words, continually, to try and explain our lives and how we live them (whether by choice or necessity).
 We discuss and explain and research.
 We put labels and designations on things that are animal inside of us.
 It becomes eat and… it becomes fuck and then… it becomes sleep but not without…

-And what you desire most.
-And that is the simplicity of desire.
-We will always want.
+Who or what you desire most, that is the simplicity of desire: We will always want.
 We will always need.
-It’s everything else that gets in the way; our rules and traditions, our feelings and egos, our perceptions and projections.
+Everything else gets in the way: Our rules and traditions, our feelings and egos, our perceptions and projections, our careers and status.

 Maybe, if we don’t let them, we can finally understand the true nature of desire.